ross-sum/Dynamic-Strings/README.md

 # Dynamic Strings
+$Date:$

 This project contains the dStrings tool.
 Its origin dates back to Ada 83, which did not have such a concept.
-Since then, this library suite has been updated to use the in-built dynamic strings package as well as to extend it out to handle input/out
+Since then, this library suite has been updated to use the in-built dynamic strings package as well as to extend it out to handle input/output to serial devices (mostly USB devices).